what taxes do i have to pay when i sell my house Oregon

 What Tax Responsibilities Come with Selling a Home Oregon

 In Oregon, making improvements to your home can reduce the tax you owe when selling it.
-By adding improvement costs to your home’s cost basis, you might cut down the capital gains tax.
+Adding improvement costs to your home’s cost basis might reduce the capital gains tax.
 For example, the costs of a new roof or a kitchen upgrade can be added to the cost basis.

 Important Considerations:

-• Cost Basis: This is the original purchase price plus improvements minus any depreciation.
+• Cost Basis: The original purchase price plus improvements minus any depreciation.

 • Tax Deductions Selling Home Oregon: Deductions might apply for certain improvements.

-Keep thorough records of all your improvements to get the most tax benefits.
+Keep thorough records of all your improvements to maximize your tax benefits.
 Consult with a tax advisor to understand your Oregon home sale financial obligations.

 Utilizing 1031 Exchange Opportunities